tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **mechanistic model: CTLA-4 blockade induces autoreactivity by mobilizing newly detectable clones, irAE-mediating clones may be enriched within population of activated T cells, distinct from other tissue-specific immunopathologies driven by oligoclonal response to specific antigens like celiac**
 ## Discussion
  - **with how early TCR diversification is here compared to how late irAEs can develop, TCR repertoire changes can't be the only factor in irAE development**
+# Immunogenicity of somatic mutations in human gastrointestinal cancers
+ - tumor-infiltrating leukocytes from 9/10 patients with metastatic gastrointestinal cancers contained CD4<sup>+</sup> and/or CD8<sup>+</sup> T cells recognizing 1-3 neo-epitopes from somatic mutations expressed in their own tumors
+ - **takehome: surprisingly few neo-epitopes of cancer recognized by immune system, guessing that cancer has many more than 1-3 neo-epitopes, but perhaps I'm mistaken**
 # Improved survival with T cell clonotype stability after anti-CTLA-4 treatment in cancer patients
 # Abstract
  - **CTLA-4 blockade results in both expansion and loss of T cell clonotypes, global turnover of T cell repertoire**